plentz/lol_dba/README.md

     rake db:migrate_sql

-*Notice:* At now moment it does not support Arel(the new Rails 3 Active Record Query Interface) calls (including: where, joins, includes, from, select...), but still usefull for indexes based on association.
+*Notice:* At this moment it does not support Arel(the new Rails 3 Active Record Query Interface) calls (including: where, joins, includes, from, select...), but still usefull for indexes based on association.

 Note that add index in big database may take a long time.